 Last week, I published a list of the musical adaptations I consider to be the best.
 For this week, here is a list of the best adaptations of Broadway plays.
-In order to be considered for this list, a film must be a version of a play that has appeared on Broadway.
+In order to be considered for this list, a film must be a version of a play that has appeared on Broadway at some time or another, regardless of when the play was written.
 If the movie airs on TCM this month, I will note that in the description so you catch it on TV.
 With each description, I also include a link to a video with a trailer for the film.

 Maxwell Anderson’s play appeared on broadway in 1954-55.
 It was based on a novel by William March.
 Mervyn LeRoy directed the film version starring Patty McCormack, Nancy Kelly, and Eileen Heckart.
 The movie had to tame down some of the violence of the book and play for a 1956 movie audience, but it maintains the intense nature of a creepy, “perfect” 11-year-old girl who happens to be a serial killer.

 TCM: Thursday, June 23 at 6:45AM EST